ds21h/ESP8266-Switch/README.md

 }

 SetSettingData:
 {										Every element is optional.
-If not present the setting is left unchanged "ssid":"YourSsid",						SSID of your network "password":"YourPassword",				Password for your network "mac":"00:ff:ff:ff:00:01",				MAC of this switch in your network
+If not present the setting is left unchanged.
+The sequence is not important.
+"ssid":"YourSsid",						SSID of your network "password":"YourPassword",				Password for your network "mac":"00:ff:ff:ff:00:01",				MAC of this switch in your network